opengisch/qgis-plugin-ci/docs/configuration/options.md

 In the configuration, you should at least provide the following configuration:

-- `plugin_path`, the folder where the source code is located
+- `plugin_path`, the folder where the source code is located under the git repository.
+See

-Side note, the plugin path shouldn't have any dash character.

 You can find a template `.qgis-plugin-ci` in this repository.
 You can read the docstring of the [Parameters module](/_apidoc/qgispluginci.parameters) to know parameters which are available in the file.

 ## Conventions